 At a minimum, for each CONUS CBSA in which the contractor proposes prices, the contractor shall provide and price all mandatory CLINs for CBSA-based services to the following:

-All NSCs in the Traffic Model for that CBSA
+All NSCs in the Traffic Model for that CBSA.
+For price tables with both originating and terminating location columns, Traffic Model records must be priced where the originating and terminating country/jurisdictions are both CONUS.

 NSCs within that CBSA, beyond those contained in the Traffic Model, as requested by the government